 Malaysia - Basement Mapping

-A case study from our Malaysian Multiclient data in the Sabah region.
+A case study from the Bell Geospace Malaysian Multiclient data in the Sabah region.

 Sabah is characterised by basement lithologies of variable composition surrounded by basins on its northwest, north, east and south margins.
 Basement interaction with the development of these basins is profound through the interplay of thrust/reverse fault motion and compressional wrench fault motion yielding pronounced closed structures suitable for hydrocarbon entrapment.